gpass0s/isales/README.md

 ## Motivation

-* Optimizes Hubspot sales representative's time.
+* Optimize Hubspot sales representative's time.
-* Ensures machine learning models ability of generating useful and real life insights
+* Ensure machine learning models ability of generating useful and real life insights

 ## How to use it